New Zealand Bus Travel

 - Whangarei

-Bus & Coach Services From Rotorua
+Bus and Coach Services From Rotorua

 Explore New Zealand's North Island with its unique 7 unique geographical regions and diverse natural beauty, from soaring mountain peaks, fiords, lakes, rivers, native rugged bush, the majestic volcanoes of the North Island's central plateau to the central North Island skifields of Whakapapa and Turoa by bus and coach from Rotorua.